Penwortham: Landmarks

 Penwortham Priory was built for the Rawsthorne family and redesigned by the Cumbrian architect George Webster.
 The priory was demolished due to the rapid expansion of the area and the need for new housing.
 Penwortham Church Lodge was originally situated on Penwortham Hill towards Preston, but as a consequence of widening the A59 road the lodge was taken down and removed to a residential road in Hutton.
 Penwortham Water Tower was built in the late 19th century and has been converted to a dwelling.
 It is part of a development of semi-detached cottages built for employees of the local squire, Lawrence Rawstorne.

 The original attempt to build a bridge over the River Ribble to Preston was completed in 1755, only to collapse the following year.
 The Penwortham Old Bridge opened in 1759 to replace it and still stands today, although it is no longer accessible to motorised traffic.

+Churches and cemetery

+St Mary’s Church, Penwortham is the ancient Anglican parish church, with parts of the present building dating from the 14th century.
+The church is Grade II* listed and was altered and extended at various periods; it remains active in the Diocese of Blackburn.
+The adjoining St Mary’s Churchyard contains gravestones dating from at least the late 17th century, including one dated 1686 near the chancel.
+The churchyard holds the tomb chest of John Horrocks and Commonwealth war graves of nine servicemen from World War I and thirteen servicemen from World War II.

+Penwortham Cemetery (Hill Road Cemetery) is a municipal burial ground managed by Penwortham Town Council, located on Hill Road (PR1 9XH).
+It includes lawned burial areas and a woodland‐styled section.
+The cemetery is open for burials as required; fees differ for residents vs non-residents.
+Burial records from about 1966 onward are available via the Lancashire OnLine Parish Clerk project.

+St Mary Magdalen’s Catholic Church, Penwortham is part of the Penwortham & Longton Catholic Community in the Archdiocese of Liverpool.
+The original church was built in 1912 to designs by W. C. Mangan and replaced in 1987-88 by a new building designed by Francis J. Roberts.
+It is constructed from red brick with half-timbering and slate roofs, features a prominent east tower, timbered dormers, and stained-glass and decorative detail characteristic of its late-20th-century architecture.

+St Leonard’s Church, Penwortham is a Church of England parish church located on Marshall’s Brow (PR1 9JA).
+The church provides regular worship and community activities, and defines itself as a place where “spiritual growth and meaningful connections flourish,” emphasising fellowship and service.

+Coordinates and heritage status

 Education

 As well as a number of primary schools, the three high schools in Penwortham are All Hallows Catholic High School, Penwortham Girls' High School and Penwortham Priory Academy.
 All are situated in close proximity to Liverpool Road, in the centre of the town.